 As you can imagine making a booklet with a hard binding is a long, multi-step sequence but possible after a demonstration and help from classmates.
+One learns by doing.

-The goal is for learners to bind a book of any size and a reasonable number of pages by themselves with as little help as necessary.
-Expect them to turn to classmates, to the chart, to the educator’s example book — any help they can get without the adult doing it for them.
+The goal is for learners to bind a book of unique dimensions, enclosing a number of pages that a stapler can grasp, by themselves, with little adult help.
+Expect them to turn to classmates, to the chart, to the example book created in the demonstration, and to models of past books.

 Demonstration: I point to a step on the banner, read the words printed there, and immediately demonstrate that step making an example booklet before their eyes.
 I emphasize that the schematic is a reminder for them.
 I also demonstrate mistakes, cutting things wrong for example, to lessen the fear of doing something wrong.

 Do: The learners have all the materials they need available to them.
 If a person needs help, they ask a peer first, look at the pictured sequence, or look at the example book.
 If that doesn’t work then the task is too difficult — beyond the Zone of Proximal Development.

 Scoring the fold line helps immeasurably to accurate folding.
 To score paper, make a very shallow impression on the paper surface with the point of the scissors or a dull knife, running along a straight edge guide.
 The stiffening card itself can be the straight edge for this.
-If too deep, the paper will not hold together, so practice might be necessary.
+If the score cuts too deeply, the paper will not hold together, so practice might be necessary.
 People have to make mistakes in order to learn to do it correctly.
 Proper scoring makes the folding accurate and neat.